dad2cl3/RPiDeviceInfo/README.md

 Basic Linux service to monitor and publish basic Raspberry Pi device telemetry via MQTT.

 ### How It Works
 The Python script runs as a systemd service and utilizes the [psutil](https://psutil.readthedocs.io/en/latest/) Python library to collect device data from the Raspberry Pi including CPU temperature, CPU load, and memory utilization.
+Also, it utilizes built-in functionality to determine the hostname and uptime for the Raspberry Pi.
 Telemetry data is published to an MQTT server utilizing the [Eclipse Paho MQTT](http://www.eclipse.org/paho/) Python library.

 **Please note:** The script does assume an MQTT server is listening at the specified address and port in the function *mqtt_publish_single*.
 [Eclipse Mosquitto](https://mosquitto.org/) runs really well on Raspberry Pi if you are in need of setting up your own.